 As a consignment store owner, it’s likely you won’t have a dedicated human resources (HR) team member.
-Using an all-in-one solution like Zenefits can save you plenty of time and stress by simplifying hiring, onboarding, payroll, and benefits all in one platform.
-Visit Zenefits for a free trial.
+Using an affordable solution like Homebase can save you plenty of time and stress by simplifying hiring, employee scheduling, time tracking, and payroll.
+Plus it’s free for businesses with one location.

 Training Your Employees